cosmos/gravity-bridge/README.md

 # Now you can test out the ethbridge module by submitting a claim for an ethereum prophecy
 # Create a bridge claim (Ethereum prophecies are stored on the blockchain with an identifier created by concatenating the nonce and sender address)
-ebcli tx ethbridge create-claim 0 0x7B95B6EC7EbD73572298cEf32Bb54FA408207359 $(ebcli keys show testuser -a) $(ebcli keys show validator -a) 3eth --from validator --chain-id testing --yes
+ebcli tx ethbridge create-claim 0 0x7B95B6EC7EbD73572298cEf32Bb54FA408207359 $(ebcli keys show testuser -a) $(ebcli keys show validator -a --bech val) 3eth --from validator --chain-id testing --yes

 # Then read the prophecy to confirm it was created with the claim added
 ebcli query ethbridge get-prophecy 0 0x7B95B6EC7EbD73572298cEf32Bb54FA408207359 --trust-node